The biggest injuries of NFL Week 1

 Trae Waynes, CB, Minnesota Vikings

 The Vikings were already running thin at cornerback with Mackensie Alexander's absence due to an ankle injury.
-That was compounded when Trae Waynes exited the game in the second quarter with a knee injury, which trainers tended to by putting a sleeve around his right knee on the sideline.
+That was compounded when Waynes exited the game in the second quarter with a knee injury, which trainers tended to by putting a sleeve around his right knee on the sideline.
 The severity of Waynes' injury is unclear, as is how long it may keep him out.

 Fortunately, Minnesota was able to rely on rookie Mike Hughes to move from nickel over to outside corner in place of Waynes, where he recorded a pick-six.
 The Vikings had a lot of moving parts in the secondary during the week, with Jayron Kearse getting reps at nickel, which ended up being to their benefit when he had to go in for the goal-line stand at the end of the first half.
-He also attributed to the pressure on Jimmy Garappolo's first interception and had an important third-down pass breakup. -- Courtney Cronin
+He also contributed to the pressure on Jimmy Garoppolo's first interception and had an important third-down pass breakup. -- Courtney Cronin

 Seantrel Henderson, OT, Houston Texans